 A copy of policy EHDE addressing distance learning will be distributed to parents of middle and high school students at least once each year.
-If you do not receive a copy or have questions about this policy, please contact Jacob hand at 325-396-2513.
+If you do not receive a copy or have questions about this policy, please contact Jacob Hand.